lacanoid/datalink/docs/functions.md

      {"a": "file:///var/www/datalink/test1.txt"}
     (1 row)

-When link type is equal to some `dirname` in table `datalink.directory`, `address` is taken to be relative to that directory:
+When link type is equal to some `dirname` in table `datalink.directory` then `address` is taken to be relative to that directory:

     postgres=# select dlvalue('test1.txt','www');
                             dlvalue